1cbyc/mailer/README.md

 You can customize the values of these variables to suit your needs.
 Note that the mail() function requires a properly configured mail server on the host machine in order to work properly.

+I intend to write multiple versions of email sending systems for web pages.
+However, we would start from the most basic method in v1 to a lot more complex module over time.
+Keep watch, I might as well write a version that'll allow you send emails on web pages via another user email.

 ## UPDATE
 today is september 2024, and i am making a significant update to this. i had this project for my personal use over the years and now i want to allow anyone use it and also update it. please note that it is for educational use only and i am not liable for any how you apply it.